ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 What Does OEM Stand For?

 OEM stands for original equipment manufacturer.
-It is a manufacturing business model in which a new product is developed by a factory based on designs supplied by the buyer.
+It is a manufacturing model in which a factory develops a new product based on designs supplied by the hiring company.

 What Does ODM Stand For?

 ODM stands for original design manufacturer.
-It is a manufacturing business model in which a buyer orders a product for which the design is owned by the supplier.
-The customer may tweak the design slightly or simply buy a product straight off the shelf and label it with their logo or branding.
+It is a manufacturing in which the hiring company orders a product to be made using a design owned by the supplier.
+The customer can either tweak the design slightly or simply buy a product straight off the shelf and label it with their logo or branding.

 What is an Example of an OEM?